AI prompts

 {

-'agent_idx': Discrete(num_agents), # Which agent takes the action
+'agent_idx': Discrete(instance.num_agents), # Index of the agent taking the action

 'code': Text(max_length=10000) # Python code to execute